bitrise-io/bitrise.io/issue-templates/build-issue.md

 All / other stacks:

-- Can it be reproduced by running the build locally, after doing a clean git clone (git clone the repository, into a new directory, somewhere on your Mac/PC) and running the build from there?
+- Can it be reproduced by running the build locally, after doing a clean git clone (git clone the repository, into a new directory, somewhere on your Mac/PC) and running the build from there (preferably with our CLI: https://www.bitrise.io/cli )?

 ## Build log